rulebricks/cli/README.md

 ---

-## Overview

-The Rulebricks CLI is a powerful deployment and management tool that automates the creation and maintenance of production-ready Rulebricks rule engine clusters.
+The Rulebricks CLI is a powerful deployment and management tool that automates the rapid creation and maintenance of production-ready Rulebricks rule engine clusters.
 It handles the complete infrastructure lifecycle across multiple cloud providers, from initial setup to ongoing operations.

+Under the hood, this is a deployment orchestrator that sequences Helm installs with computed cross-service dependencies.
+Rather than vendor everything into an umbrella chart or require manual coordination, the CLI calculates configs (Kafka partition counts, service URLs, resource limits) and feeds them between installations.
+Stateful tracking enables idempotent deploys and supports both fresh infrastructure provisioning and app-only upgrades.

 This CLI can deploy Rulebricks via Terraform across AWS, Azure, and Google Cloud, and requires a valid Rulebricks license key to use.

+Explore the latest documentation for the CLI here: https://rulebricks.com/docs/private-deployment/quick-start

 ### Key Features